chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 We can continue to burn the candle from both ends until we run out of bits.
 When we do, we must start either a new incrementer, or write a new count.

+## 32-bit incrementers

+An incrementer can be written that adds a 32-bit value to the count, overflowing back to zero (counters are always unsigned).
+This is similar to simply writing a new count, but by implementing this as adding a "difference", the existing incrementers do not need to be erased, and can be added to by clearing more bits from them.

-## Writing a new word
+## Writing a new incrementer

-We will create a new incrementer when:
+We will create a new incrementer when the existing incrementer(s) cannot hold an increase in count.
-* the current incrementer is nonexistent or not enough to hold the increase in count, and
-* there is still at least 1 word available to write a new complete count before needing to overwrite the existing starting count.

-We will write a whole new count when:
-* we are writing the word just before the existing count starting point.
-* when we need to decrement in any way
-* when we need a new incrementer but we have an increase greater than 127 to write to it.

-To write a new count, we
-* select the next unused word
+If the overflow is (3*126) or less, this can be written as a new "small incrementer".
+Otherwise a "large incrementer" will be written, which adds a 32-bit value to the count.

+## When the incrementer space is exhausted
-* write the count to it
+* If the starting count is at word[0]:
-* verify it is written correctly, and if not, go back two steps
-* update the control byte to disregard earlier count and all existing incrementers
+** Write the new count at word[1].
+** Clear word[0]'s control bits to 00 so word[1] becomes the counter in effect.
+** Erase all the incrementers.
+** Continue below as the starting count is at word[1].
-* erase all words other than the new count
+* If the starting count is at word[1]:
+** Erase word[0] and copy the same starting count there.
+** Erase all the control bytes (last to first)
-* update the control byte
+** When the first control byte is erased, word[0] now contains the active count.
+** Update the first control byte to 0b10110111 so that incrementers are allowed again and the first one is enabled.